Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Comparison of different standard functionals

 The results of our tuning work and benchmarking demonstrate the functional dependence of both the ordering and properties of the excited states.
 The CAM-B3LYP functional, commonly used in the study of organic systems where CT and FE states are present, disagrees with the results from calculations using the OT-SRSH functional, and the energies given by GW/BSE theory.
 We therefore advise caution when using the CAM-B3LYP functional in the study of Y6 electronic structure and photophysics.

 One noticeable result from this work is the similarity between the results for the OT-SRSH functional and B3LYP.
 This may be cause for initial concern, since B3LYP is known to underestimate the energies of the CT states\cite{bogo2024benchmarking, jeon2024exploring, lan2024correction}, particularly on dissociation of the dimer \cite{magyar2007dependence}.

-Despite the OT-SRSH functional being known\cite{kummel2017charge, bhandari2019quantitative, zheng2017effect} to be able to capture the correct ordering of the CT and FE states, the similarity to the results given by global functionals such as B3LYP may be cause for initial concern, as B3LYP is known to underestimate the energies of the CT states, particularly on dissociation of the dimer \cite{magyar2007dependence}.
 However, we shall see in a later section that our OT-SRSH does not suffer from same issues inherent in the B3LYP functional.
-These results provide evidence that our optimally tuned SRSH correctly captures the ordering of the CT and FE states, and thus suggest that the photophysics of the Y6 dimers will be correctly predicted.
+These results provide evidence that our optimally tuned SRSH correctly captures the ordering of the CT and FE states, and are robust to different morphologies, whereas it is a happy coincidence that B3LYP captures the correct physics at the dimer separation.